 • Understand the importance of life story work and activity-focused care.

 If you would like to attend this one day workshop please click here to complete the booking formRead More

-This two day workshop will give participants the knowledge to develop the skills to record life stories and design activities.
 On completion of this workshop participants will be able to: